json-api/json-api/format/index.md

 [link][links] that returns a collection of comment [resource objects] when retrieved through a `GET` request.

-A related resource link **MUST** remain constant even when the relationship (the set of referenced resources) mutates.
-That is, the response from a related resource link always reflects the current state of the relationship.

 If present, a related resource link **MUST** reference a valid URL, even if the relationship isn't currently associated with any target resources.
+Additionally, a related resource link **MUST NOT** change because its relationship's content changes.

 #### Resource Linkage <a href="#document-structure-resource-objects-resource-linkage" id="document-structure-resource-objects-resource-linkage" class="headerlink"></a>